Gone With The....

 Riley Martinez

-I'm not sure I agree about Quantum Algorithms.
-To me, it seemed more like Grover's Algorithm.
+I'm not sure I agree about Quantum Gates.
+To me, it seemed more like Qubits.

 Harper Davis